75+ Resume Accomplishment Examples to Improve Your Resume & Application

 Use action verbs

-Starting your achievements with action verbs can add a punch to your statements.
+Starting your accomplishments with action verbs can add a punch to your statements.
 Instead of writing "was responsible for project management," try "spearheaded a team to complete a project."
 Action verbs give your resume a dynamic and proactive feel, helping to create a powerful image in the minds of potential employers.

 Emphasize impact